Let's take a look at the Selmer (Varitone) electric saxophone.

 The musical industry had its fair share of rapid evolutions, constant technological improvements and new design techniques

-The electric sax was designed and produced in 1965, by H & A Selmer, Inc. At that time, jazz music still had a great impact and the saxophone was the instrument of choice for many artists of the time.
+It was designed and produced in 1965, by H & A Selmer, Inc. They worked hand in hand with Electro Voice.
+At that time, jazz music still had a great impact and the saxophone was the instrument of choice for many artists of the time.
 The idea of having an electric sax that could basically enhance one’s performance through electronic technology was considered futuristic at that time, if not far-fetched.
 But the company still went out with the plans and produced the electric sax.

 Initially, it had just a few “tweaking options” available, including a built-in means of sound amplification, reduction of acoustic feedback and a few other small changes.
 In the next versions however, technology took its toll: complete control over tone quality, volume, ability to add tremolo or echo to the tonality of the saxophone and a sub-octave synthesized tone are just some of the new features that the improved electric saxophone brought with it.